 The first 10-15 years after graduating are a whirlwind - full of adventure, freedom and discovering who you are and what you want.

-But for high-achievers who aspire to have a significant impact on the causes they care about, this period can be hell.
+But for passionate, “can-do” team players, who aspire to have a significant impact on the critical social and environmental issues of our times, this period can range from a bit overwhelming to outright hell.

 Although having a lot of responsibility and room to excel quickly is incredible, it’s easy to feel overwhelmed.

 Anxiety, acute health problems and exhaustion are very common, but often hidden until crisis point out of fear of failure and its consequences.

 This can hit other staff hard.